shmuelie/Shmuelie.WinRTServer/README.md

 > **Note**: COM and Windows Runtime are Windows only.

+# Why?

+## Cross Language

+Because this uses COM/WinRT for the communication any language that can use COM can use this library.
+As an example of this, the sample includes a simple C++ console application that talks to the .NET/C# server.

+## Complex Types

+Most RPC/ICP systems are just sending messages between the two processes.
+At most they can serialize an object graph.
+COM allows for more complicated objects, where the returned types can have methods, events, and properties.
+If you could do it with a local object, you can do it with a remote object.
+The samples include using most of these abilities, including having the remote process load a file as a stream and having the local process use the stream without having to send the whole file across.

+## Built in Support for Types

+Many of the types you are used to using are supported out of the box like collection types, map types, streams, etc. This allows you to not have to worry about how the IPC works.

 # Usage

 Currently to create an Out-of-Process server requires the C++/WinRT tooling